How to Automate Your Workday with AI (Step-by-Step Guide)

 Five Zaps worth building first

-Prices and plan details are subject to change at Zapier’s discretion. — verify current pricing directly at zapier.com/pricing →
+*Prices as of May 2026 — verify current pricing directly at zapier.com/pricing →

 Step 6: Automate Content and Writing Tasks